Approved by Members’ Meeting 24th February 2019

 20.3 Where the two captains have agreed an umpiring format for a match, it shall pertain for the whole of the match unless exceptional circumstances create the need for unavoidable change.

-20.4 Where only one umpire is appointed by the ESCOA he shall officiate continuously from the bowler’s end.
+20.4 Where only one umpire is appointed by the CSMOA he shall officiate continuously from the bowler’s end.

 20.5 Where fewer than 2 umpires are appointed under Rule 20.1, the match shall be umpired by players or other convenient people operating in shifts.
 When umpiring duties are undertaken by participating players, their alternating between the bowler’s end and the striker’s end shall be at the discretion of the batting teams captain.